matplotlib/mpl-third-party/docs/source/intro.rst

-A list of third-party packages and packages contributed by our users.
+A list of packages that extend Matplotlib.
+These are maintained and distributed independently from Matplotlib.

-Please contribute yours package by opening a pull-request at https://github.com/matplotlib/mpl-third-party and create a new yml file from the template there and we will add you to the list.
+Please contribute your package by opening a pull-request at https://github.com/matplotlib/mpl-third-party and create a new yml file from the template there and we will add you to the list.